zheqd/songwhip/README.md

 # songwhip zsh plugin
-Get song links in markdown format using songwhip.com for most popular music services
+Get song links in markdown and other formats using songwhip.com for most popular music services

 ### Requirements
 * python3